Print

 4

-In a clean bowl, combine the chopped eggplant, minced garlic, fresh lemon juice, tahini sauce, salt, black pepper, cumin, Greek yogurt, and one tablespoon of chopped Italian parsley.
-Mix well, then adjust the salt to your taste.
+In a clean bowl, combine the chopped eggplant with minced garlic, fresh lemon juice, tahini, salt, black pepper, a pinch of cumin, Greek yogurt, and a tablespoon of chopped Italian parsley.
+Mix everything well until smooth and creamy.
+Taste and adjust the salt or lemon juice as needed to suit your preference.

 5

-Transfer the mixture to a serving bowl.
+Transfer the mixture to a serving bowl and smooth the top.
 Garnish with the remaining chopped Italian parsley, a sprinkle of sumac or smoked paprika, and a generous drizzle of olive oil.
-Serve cold, accompanied by toasted pita bread.
-Enjoy your roasted eggplant dip
+Serve chilled with toasted pita bread or fresh veggies on the side.
+Enjoy your creamy, smoky roasted eggplant dip!